osh-labs/OSH-Monitor/docs/CLI-Quickstart.md

-# SEN66-Dosimetry CLI Quickstart
+# OSH-Monitor CLI Quickstart

-A concise guide to installing, connecting, and using the SEN66-Dosimetry Python CLI to interact with the ESP32-S3 SEN66 firmware.
+A concise guide to installing, connecting, and using the OSH-Monitor Python CLI to interact with the ESP32-S3 SEN66 firmware.

 ---